 A 112 page catalogue of the collection is available from our bookshop.

-The exhibition was launched in March 2001 and closed in Feb.
-2003.
 Collected: 150 years of Aboriginal Art and Artifacts at the Macleay Museum, displayed nearly 200 objects from the Museum's important Australian Aboriginal collection.
 Largely gathered between 1850 and 1940, this collection had its origins in the private ethnographic collection of Sir William John Macleay (1820-1891), a wealthy pastoralist, politician, and member of colonial Sydney's scientific community.

-Originally housed at the Macleay family home, Elizabeth Bay House, Sir Wiliness ethnographic collection contained more than 2,000 indigenous artifacts from Australia and the Pacific Islands.
+Originally housed at the Macleay family home, Elizabeth Bay House, Sir William's ethnographic collection contained more than 2,000 indigenous artifacts from Australia and the Pacific Islands.
 It was one of the largest collections of its type in private hands in the Australian colonies in the nineteenth century and includes some extremely rare and significant material.
-One of the highlights of Sir Wiliness collection are ten Aboriginal bark paintings from the Northern Territory collected during or before 1878, making them some of the earliest surviving Aboriginal bark paintings in existence today.
+One of the highlights of the collection are ten Aboriginal bark paintings from the Northern Territory collected during or before 1878, making them some of the earliest surviving Aboriginal bark paintings in existence today.

 Six of these paintings are on display in the Exhibition.

 Waidja people (?)

 Ochres on bark, white pipe clay, 64 x 31 cm